lolitemaultes/YT-MTDL/README.md

 ## Usage

+***Please keep in mind that some m3u8 downloads will download seperate audio and video channels.
+It will merge them at the end of the download.***

 ### Basic Download
 1. Launch the application
-2. Enter a YouTube URL in the input field
+2. Enter a YouTube or other video URL in the input field
 3. Select desired format and quality options
 4. Choose output directory (defaults to Downloads folder)
 5. Click "Download" to start

 ### Batch Downloads
-1. Create a text file with YouTube URLs (one per line)
+1. Create a text file with stream URLs (one per line)
 2. Optional: Add episode identifiers before URLs (e.g., "EP01 https://youtube.com/...")
 3. Click "Import URLs" and select your text file
 4. Configure download options